mihirchronicles/mihirchronicles.github.io/content/essays/leveraging-both-ears.md

 ---
-title: "Leverage Both Ears "
+title: "Leveraging Both Ears "
 tags: ["general"]
 date: "2024-04-28"
 draft: false
-path: "/essays/leverage-both-ears"
+path: "/essays/leveraging-both-ears"
 ---

 You are having a conversation with someone and next thing you know is you divert your attention to something else.
 Then you pull yourself back in and try to chime in while you missed a part of conversation.